mattsrc/opentx-lua-rssi-histogram/README.md

     }

 Let's looks at some of the new details.
 The values `column` and `row` tell where to put the widget.
-The `width` paramter is used here to specify the column span of 2.
+The `width` parameter is used here to specify the column span of 2.
 If the span was 1, you could omit `width`.
 This is why there is no `height`, the default height of 1 is fine.